canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

  - **Moti:** Young orc girl who's succeeded Sumi in caring for the shrine.
 Sumi is very fond of her and hopes she'll inspire her to adventure herself one day.
  - **Nyx:** _GOOD DOG.
 BEST FRIEND._
  - **Yolotli:** Superb friend noodle.
+ - **Gorta:** Sumi thinks Gorta is absolutely amazing and is extremely glad she could help Freya reunite with her.
  - **The Lindworm:** Sumi went out on a limb to get the Lindworm's side of the story, and was disgusted with its petty cruelty and selfishness.
 She's increasingly doubting her inclination to give people the benefit of the doubt, and seek diplomacy before fighting.
  - **The Jarl:** Sumi is appalled that the Jarl would sell out his people to a dragon's selfish whims, and quietly hopes his subjects will see fit to overthrow him.
+ - **Finnegan:** Over the course of their exploration of Melf's Tower of Flame, Sumi has warmed up to Finnegan and come to respect his eccentricities.
+She wants to hear all his stories of history.
+ - **Vengeance:** Sumi is not ignorant of this guy's suspicious looks, and she wants to prove to him that Leviathan's gifts are not a curse but something with which she can do good.
+ - **Nystul's Shadow:** Sumi's heart went out to the simulacrum bound to her duty in the tower, her great loss, and the feeling of seeing the world go bye.
+She wants to get closer to the ancient wizard, and show her that she's still part of this world even as much as it's changed, that she can have a life beyond the task she was assigned.

 ### Personality traits
 Sings constantly, and is quick to ask others to join her in dancing and music.